cleolibrary/GTALCS.GTAVCS.PSP.CLEO/readme.md

 ## Scripts

 CLEO PSP is using *.csa and *.csi script extensions, *.csa scripts start just after the game loads and *.csi ones only when you directly invoke them via ingame script menu.
 To open the menu perform a slide from screen top to bottom thru center, arrow popup at start should give a tip, this one is related to the mobile game series only.
-In order to open the menu on PSP hold [start] and you will see cleo menu, pause screen still can be accessed if you press [start].
+In order to open the menu on PSP, press [start], and then [start] again, and you will see cleo menu.
 In order to install scripts manually, put scripts in `%sdcard%/PSP/PLUGINS/cleo/%game%` where the `%game%` is either "lcs" or "vcs".

 ## Plugins